CarmineRaduazzo/battleship_game/README.md

 - **GiocoAttivoScreen**: active gameplay screen where the user challenges the AI.

 The project is developed entirely in Kotlin, using Jetpack Compose for the user interface.
 All gameplay logic is self-contained within the app and does not require external connections.
 The project was developed by a three-member team, with responsibilities distributed according to each member’s area of expertise.

-Some implementation details have been intentionally omitted to focus this documentation on the user experience and key functionalities.